 A good time was had by all at a very successful Beacon Fest in Grand Junction, Colorado.
 Ed Mueck, Director of Marketing, and Sarah Smith, Administrator for The Vineyards, were on hand to represent The Retreat Communities.
 Beacon Fest is the Western Slope's largest senior fair and gathering.
 Thanks to everyone who stopped by our booth to learn about how The Vineyards Memory Care is the very best option in the valley for those who suffer from memory loss diagnosis.

 You don’t have to be a scientist, politician, or millionaire to make a big difference in the fight against Alzheimer’s.
 Talk to the women who are battling stigma, lobbying Congress to get more critical funding for research, and helping to make caregiving easier, and they all say the same thing: One person can make a difference.
 Discover how women are moving the needle, and how you can join in from Grand Junction.
-Read Full Article Here.
+Read the full article here.

 |